Mrnice98/BossingInfo/README.md

 - **General Settings**

   - Side Panel-
-  Enables or Disables the side panel (changes take effect when client is restarted)
+  Enables or Disables the side panel
   ![Imgur Image](https://i.imgur.com/1grrmmS.png)
     - Actual-
     this is your bossing info clculated with idle time taken into account.